Technical Documentation : Connectors : Adding an AWS Glue (Data Catalog) Connection

 connection.aws.multi_account.list

-Define which account/region to connected to.
+Specifies which account or region to connected to.
 It must be a list of account:region entries, separated by a space.

 Since version 3.3.1